dwhswenson/ops-storage-notebooks/README.md

 code was developed by testing against these notebooks.
 Additionally, these notebooks can serve as usage examples.

+The new storage will add a new requirement to OPS: SQLAlchemy.
+Install with, e.g., `conda install -c conda-forge sqlalchemy`.

 ## Running the examples

 TODO